A Story of Consistency: Bridging the Gap between Bentham and Rawls Foundations: Introduction

 \section{Introduction}

-The design of processes for the purpose of comparing and evaluating the various alternatives available to a given society, has been widely studied in social choice theory.
-These methods often use a social welfare criterion to measure the utility or benefit of each alternative for the society as a whole.
-Two criteria, drawn from moral philosophy, have been particularly influential: Bentham's (1781) utilitarian criterion (henceforth Bentham solution), which considers the utilities of all individuals and chooses the alternative that maximizes the sum of these utilities, and Rawls's (1971) egalitarian criterion (henceforth Rawls solution), which defends the alternative that provides the greatest benefit to the least well-off member of the society. \\ There is a sharp contrast between these two concepts when it comes to their attitude toward equitable distribution.
+The design of methods for comparing and evaluating the various alternatives available to a given society has been widely studied in social choice theory.
+A social welfare criterion is often used to measure the utility or benefit of each alternative for the society as a whole.
+Two criteria, drawn from moral philosophy, have been particularly influential: \cite{bentham1970introduction} utilitarian criterion (henceforth Bentham solution), which considers the utilities of all individuals and chooses the alternative that maximizes the sum of these utilities, and \cite{rawls1971atheory} egalitarian criterion (henceforth Rawls solution), which defends the alternative that provides the greatest benefit to the least well-off member of the society. \\ There is a sharp contrast between these two concepts when it comes to their attitude toward equitable distribution.
 While utilitarianism is neutral in respect of utility inequality, the egalitarian principle is extremely inequality-averse by paying attention to the worst-off individual only.
 These two approaches gave rise to a vast literature on social choice, including axiomatic characterizations which attempt to justify their value on the basis of desirable normative principles. \cite{harsanyi1955cardinal}'s aggregation result on utilitarianism constitutes a milestone in this regard.
 As a result, a significant branch of the literature has been generated, focusing on Bentham solution's axiomatics, in particular with regard to the collective decision making under uncertainty and the traditional economic distributional issues.
-Along this line, notable examples include \cite{d1977equity}, \cite{maskin1978theorem}, \cite{blackorby1982ratio} and \cite{mongin1994harsanyi}.
+Along this line, notable examples include \cite{d1977equity}, \cite{maskin1978theorem}, \cite{blackorby1982ratio}, \cite{mongin1994harsanyi}, \cite{weymark1990reconsideration} and \cite{weymark2005measurement}.
 On the contrary, comparatively few works in the literature provide axiomatic characterisations of the Rawls solution; see, for instance, \cite{hammond1979straightforward}, \cite{d1977equity}, \cite{gevers1979interpersonal}, \cite{ou2018generalized} and \cite{mongin2021rawls}.
-The interested reader may consult \cite{d2002social} or \cite{kamaga2018utilitarianism} for an extensive survey on the topic of Bentham and Rawls solutions' axiomatics.
-Since the work of \cite{sen1979utilitarianism}, very few articles have attempted to compare or reconcile the views of Bentham and Rawls, either with an aim to recognize the axioms that characterize both solutions simultaneously, such as \cite{deschamps1978leximin} and \cite{myerson1981utilitarianism}, or with the intention of identifying the conditions which ensure that these solutions intersect, such as \cite{kamaga2018utilitarianism}.
-We further mention \cite{bossert2020axiomatization} who study convex combinations of the two principles with a view to justify them axiomatically.
+The reader may consult \cite{d2002social} or \cite{kamaga2018utilitarianism} for an extensive survey on the topic of Bentham and Rawls solutions' axiomatics.